nix-community/nixops-libvirtd/README.md

 nixops deploy -d example-libvirtd
 ```

-Your new machine doesn't do much by defaualt, but you may connect to it by
+Your new machine doesn't do much by default, but you may connect to it by
 running:

 ```sh